thelaser/thethe-plugins/README.md

 # thethe-plugins

+These are plugins for [Th3Th3, a cybersec intel tool.](https://github.com/ElevenPaths/thethe)

-I will add try to make a pull request at some point with this code, but for now I don't feel like it.
+I will try to make a pull request at some point with this code, but for now I don't feel like it.

 To make these plugins work, one should add the Python files in the backend corresponding code, and the same with the Vue files.